eiji03aero/til/candidates.md

   - what does it stand for?
   - what role does it have in networking context?
   - what is DNS lookup?

+- what is ESB (enterprise service buses)?
+  - how is it different from other messaging bus tool?